Itagüí: Political structure - administrative

 Itagüí is governed by a democratic system based on administrative decentralization processes generated from the proclamation of the Colombian Constitution of 1991.
 The city is governed by a mayor (executive) and a Municipal Council (legislative power).

 Itagüí Mayor is the head of government and municipal administration, representing legal, judicial and extra to the municipality.
 It is a position elected by popular vote for a four-year period, which currently is held by León Mario Bedoya López for the period 2012–2015.
 Among its main functions is the administration of the resources of the municipality, to ensure the welfare and interests of their fellow citizens and represent them in the national government, while supporting local policies to improve their quality of life, such as health programs, housing, education and road infrastructure and maintain public order.

 The council is a public corporation Itagüí popular vote, made up of 19 councilors from different political, democratically elected for a four.
 The council is the legislative body of the municipality issued mandatory arrangements within its territorial jurisdiction.
 Its functions include the mayor approving projects, determine the structure of local government and the functions of its dependencies, issue budget organic standards and issue annual budget of revenues and expenditures.

 To manage the municipality, the Mayor has 12 departments, 3-way and 4 advisory offices:

 Administrative division

 Itagüí is composed of the county seat, divided into 64 districts organized into six districts, and a township called Manzanillo consisted of 8 paths.

-Itagüí bordered to the north the city of Medellin, creating a conurbation that currently is unclear, since both municipalities are in border disputes.
+Itagüí bordered to the north the city of Medellín, creating a conurbation that currently is unclear, since both municipalities are in border disputes.